mendhak/gpslogger/assets/generate-pages/README.md

 Docker compose volumes are used to ensure folders from parent directories are loaded into the working directory at the same level as the input folder configured in the .eleventy.js configuration.

+To generate the pages and watch the Markdown continuously:

 ```
 docker-compose up
 ```